 MEET THE EDITORS: Monday 5th July 2021, 0900 – 1100 BST

-Professor Amy TRAPPEY, Department of Industrial Engineering and Engineering Management, National Tsing Hua University, Taiwan
+1. Amy Trappey, Department of Industrial Engineering and Engineering Management, National Tsing Hua University, Taiwan

 PROMOTING HUMAN SATISFACTION AND PROFIT THROUGH FLEXIBLE HIRING MODELS: Monday 5th July 2021, 1500 – 1800 BST

-Professor Federico TRIGOS, Tecnologico de Monterrey, EGADE Business School, Mexico
+Professor Federico TRIGOS, Tecnologico de Monterrey, EGADE Business School and Dr Mario DORIA, Universidad Iberoamericana, Mexico

 In service industries personnel performance is key to achieve business excellence.
 Until recently, forty to forty-eight hours per week labour contracts with equal daily schedules (eight hours per day) was the only way formal employees were hired in some countries.
 Recently, this trend has changed, and some countries started to allow work contracts with less weekly hours and flexible daily schedules.
 This offers some degrees of freedom to employees to work less than eight hours per day and non-necessarily having the same timetable every workday.
 The fabric of society is impacted since now work is at reach for many people who cannot work full time schedules for diverse reasons.
 This far reaching impact invites a transdisciplinary view of the ensuing challenges.
 The workshop will allow the participants the opportunity to explore the potential effects using mathematical programming modelling and finding solutions through state-of-the-art commercial software (temporary full functional licenses will be provided to participants) and contemplate sensitivity analysis scenarios for business resilience in a service industry instance.